2019 GW Law Recruitment Programs

 It is critical to check every one of your bids after you attach your documents.
 Attaching the wrong document may disqualify you from consideration by an employer.
 Keep in mind that your documents can remain attached to your bids, even if you delete them from the Application Materials tab.
 For example, consider the following scenario: John Smith may upload his resume to CORE in June and title it “John Smith Resume.”
 Then, in July, John may learn that he was admitted to a journal.
 John decides to update his resume so he deletes the document titled “John Smith Resume” from CORE and then uploads the new version of his resume.
 He should give this new document a different title (for example “John Smith Resume – Updated 7-1-17).
 He should then manually update every bid he has already placed to attach the new version of his document, making sure the correct document is attached to each bid.

 You are responsible for checking CORE to see if you were selected for an interview.

-New York and Philadelphia candidate selections (and assigned interview times) will be visible in CORE on July 25.
+New York candidate selections (and assigned interview times) will be visible in CORE (TBA).
 The Career Center schedules these interviews for students; if you are selected for an interview, an interview time will be assigned to you.